- Microsoft.Photos.exe memory issue can be strongly related to Runtime Broker.

 - Then toggle the Microsoft Photos app off.

-- Alternatively, users can select an alternative default image viewer to run in the background.
-Enter ‘default apps’ in the Type here to search box.
+- Enter default apps in the Type here to search box.

 - Click Default apps to open the Settings window as in the shot directly below.

 - Then select an alternative image viewer on the Choose an application window.